teiniker/teiniker-lectures-securecoding/reverse-engineering-c/c-library-dynamic/README.txt

 or using a nonstandard library for special purposes.

-How to use a static library?
+How to use a dynamic library?
 -------------------------------------------------------------------------------

-    $ gcc -o main main.c -I./include -L./lib -llist
+    $ gcc -std=c99 -Wall -fPIC -o main main.c -I./include -L./lib -llist

 Now, we can execute our program: